zilliztech/zdoc/docs/tutorials/account-and-security/authentication/manage-api-keys.md

 ![create-api-key](/img/create-api-key.png)

+With your project's API key in hand, you can now connect to any cluster within the project.
+See [Connect to Cluster](./connect-to-cluster) to explore further details.

 ## View API keys{#view-api-keys}

 To view API keys created for a project, you must be an [Organization Owner](./a-panorama-view#organization-roles) or a [Project Owner](./a-panorama-view#project-roles).

 :::info Notes

 To prevent unauthorized access, you should never share your API keys or store them in publicly accessible locations.
-If you suspect that your API keys have been compromised, you should immediately revoke them and generate new ones.
+If you suspect that your API keys have been compromised, you should immediately delete them and create new ones.

 :::